caphrim007/hugo-deploy/README.md

 Playbooks available in this role can be found in the `playbooks/` directory.
 Each playbook includes a preamble that explains the purpose of the playbook,, required/optional variables, and examples of using the playbooks.

+The playbooks are summarized below.

+* playbooks/bootstrap-controller.yaml - Used to setup the Ansible controller
+* playbooks/bootstrap-infra.yaml - Used to create the AWS cloud infrastructure
+* playbooks/deploy-site-content.yaml - Used to upload site content to an S3 bucket